The Psalms

 Do you judge uprightly, O sons of men?

-Indeed, in heart you work wickedness./
+No, in your heart you work wickedness./

 You weigh the violence of your hands in the earth.